 The House of Games

 Chill and chat, play and movement, sofa cinema and sound: the House of Games is a special meeting point at the Bareiss a converted two-storey apartment house with 8 rooms, equipped with lots of possibilities and modern technology.
-Young people are among themselves in the basement area; there is for example a large screen TV, an Internet café and a Wii station, a pool table, table football and table hockey.
+Young people are among themselves in the basement area; there is for example a large screen TV and a Wii station, free wifi of course, our B-Club, a pool table, table football and table hockey.
 The House of Games ist open until 11.00 p.m. during the holiday periods.